 Enter the Teal Pumpkin Project originated in 2012 by Becky Basalone, the director of FACET, a Tenessee-based food allergy group.
 The initiative recognizes that children with food allergies cannot partake in traditional Halloween treats and encourages participants to place a teal-colored pumpkin on their property to indicate they offer non-food treats.

-That initiative also extends to the buckets kids carry to collect treats: A teal bucket is an indicator that the child has food allergies and should be given a non-food treat when possible.
+Some have extended the practice to the buckets kids carry to collect treats: A teal bucket may be an indicator that the child has food allergies and should be given a non-food treat when possible.

 The project has proved wildly successful and is embraced by the food allergy community and beyond.
 Among those promoting the initiative is Food Allergy Research and Education (FARE) which has devoted a section of their website to the project.